 COVID-19 has shown that, for all the advancements women have made in the workforce, the main impediment to gender equality is the structural barriers they face.
 COVID-19 further loosened the tenuous grip that kept many women in the workforce.

-We have seen minimal gains in pay equity in the past quarter-century.
+We have seen minimal gains in equal pay for equal work in the past quarter-century.
 The pay gap is a fundamental problem women faced before the pandemic, one they’ll continue to face throughout its duration, and even when it’s over.
 Research suggests that one of the most effective ways to close the pay gap is to help women achieve entry into the higher-paying, male-dominated fields, as women have an outsized representation in lower-paying jobs.

 Another roadblock for many women is lack of maternity leave.
 Research finds that mothers offered paid maternity leave were more likely to return to work after the birth of a child both in the short- and long-term.
 The study found a 20 percent reduction in the number of women who left their jobs in the first year after giving birth and up to a 50 percent reduction after five years.
 In addition to helping women stay in the workforce, evidence suggests that paid family leave provides myriad benefits to the child, which can have a positive influence on their future.